archive-ambthair-com/archive-ambthair-com.github.io/README.md

 ### scripts/create_redirects.js

 This writes redirect objects to the s3 bucket for certain files so that they get HTTP redirects.
+(This is defunct now)

 # Bootstrap